Cacti/documentation/Templates.md

 ## Graph Templates

-In Cacti, a graph template provides a skeleton for an actual graph.
-If you have many graphs that share most of their characteristics, using a graph template would probably make sense.
-After a graph is attached to a particular graph template, all changes made to the graph template will propagate out to all of its graphs, unless Use Per-Graph Value has been checked.
+In Cacti, a **Graph Template** provides a skeleton for an actual **Graph**.
+If you have many **Graphs** that share most of their characteristics, using a **Graph Template** makes perfect sense.
+After a **Graph** is attached to a particular **Graph Template**, all changes made to the **Graph Template** will propagate out to all of its **Graphs**, unless Use Per-Graph Value has been checked.

 ### Creating a Graph Template

-To create a new graph template, select Graph Templates under the Templates heading and click Add.
+To create a new **Graph Template**, select **Graph** unser `Console > Templates` menu selection, then click Add normally the plus sign in the upper right corner of the **Graph Template** interface.

-The first thing you must do is give the template a name.
-This name has nothing to do with the graph title, but is what you will use to identify the template throughout Cacti.
-Second, you will notice a list of graph field names with Use Per-Graph Value checkboxes next to each one.
-The nice thing about templates in Cacti is that you can choose whether to template each field on a per-field basis.
-If you leave the checkbox unchecked, every graph attached to the template will inherit its value from the template.
-If the checkbox is checked, every graph attached to the template will contain its own value for that particular field.
+The first thing you must do is give the **Graph Template** a name.
+This name has nothing to do with the graph title, but is what you will use to identify the **Graph Template** throughout Cacti.
+Second, you will notice a list of graph field names with Use Per-Graph Value check-boxes next to each one.
+The nice thing about Templates in Cacti is that you can choose whether to template each field on a per-field basis.
+If you leave the check-box unchecked, every **Graph** owned by the **Graph Template** will inherit its value from the Template.
+If the check-box is checked, every **Graph** owned by **Graph Template** will have its own value for that particular field.

 ###### Table 13-3.
 Field Description: Graph Templates